Skip to Main Content

 When referencing a statistic within a paper/project, cite its source following the applicable style manual.

-For example if referencing a statistic from a journal article, cite the journal article according to convention.
+For example if referencing a statistic from an article, cite the article according to convention.

 For example if referencing a statistic from a table, cite the table according to convention.